nusrobomaster/Dart-FYP/docs/Introduction.md

 ### Robomaster Organization Community (DJI RMOC)
 The RoboMaster Organizing Committee (RMOC), founded by DJI, is the governing body that oversees the RoboMaster competitions.
 RMOC establishes and updates the rule manual, building specifications, and technical assessment criteria for all participating teams to ensure fair, transparent, and competitive gameplay.
 The rule manual outlines the competition gameplay, including game objectives, field layout, and damage scoring.
 While the building specifications provide guidelines for robot design, setting limits on dimensions, weight, and power.
 Lastly, the assessment criteria is used to filter for teams with the best technical competency.
 ## Value Proposition Canvas
-With the stakeholders identified and NUS calibur robotics chosen as our main stakeholder, a value proposition canvas was done below.
+With the stakeholders identified and NUS calibur robotics chosen as our main stakeholder, a value proposition canvas was done below in Figure 1-8.

 <br>
 ![Value prop canvas](assets/images/barry/Intro-value_prop.jpg)
 {: .text-center}
 <br>
 <p align="center" class="small-text">
-<em>Figure 8: Value Proposition Canvas</em>
+<em>Figure 1-8: Value Proposition Canvas</em>
 </p>
 After drafting the value proposition canvas, our value proposition statement is formulated from the value proposition canvas.
 ## Value Proposition Statement